 We will consider proposals from external individuals and organizations.
-In 2018, deadlines for submitting proposals for funded endorsements are April 5 and September 15, and should be sent by email directly to each member of the International Small Grants Committee.
-The 2018 Committee members include Mara Mills ([email protected]), Jenny L. Smith ([email protected]), and Honghong Tinn (chair) ([email protected]).
+In 2019, the deadline for submitting proposals for funded endorsements is March 15, and should be sent by email directly to each member of the International Small Grants Committee.
+The 2019 Committee members include Mara Mills ([email protected]), Jenny L. Smith ([email protected]), and Honghong Tinn (chair) ([email protected]).
 See here for further details and to apply.
 See here for events SHOT has sponsored since 2017.

 Travel Grants: SHOT offers some grant support for travel to the annual meeting; details are here.
 The special interest groups WITH (Women in Technological History) and EDITH (Exploring Diversity in Technology’s History) also offer (travel) grants; information can be found here.